cecialbero/checkout/README.md

 # Landing Page

 Welcome!
-This is a demo landing page done with Angular 8.
+This is a demo landing page done with Angular 9.
+I played around with API and endpoints implementation, Reactive Forms, rxjs and a couple of smart components.

 ## Development server